Writing Center Director

 Writing Center Tutors are current Mount Saint Mary College students who assist their peers in all stages of the writing process.
 Through one-on-one, fifty-minute consultations, tutors can help students brainstorm and organize ideas; structure sentences, paragraphs, and essays; strengthen their arguments; incorporate research and appropriate systems of citation into their writing; improve their grammar and style; and more!
 Writing Center Tutors are also involved in planning and facilitating writing-related, on-campus events.

 Allyson Sickler is a junior at Mount Saint Mary College.
 She is currently studying Psychology and Criminology with a concentration in Juvenile Justice.
 Along with being a Writing Center tutor, Allyson is also a note taker and test proctor for the Office of Disability Services.
-She enjoys ending a busy day with a book in hand.
 Some strengths she is able to offer include organization, brainstorming, and outlining.
+She is an avid dog lover and enjoys ending a busy day with a book in hand.
 Allyson is a local to the area; she resides in Newburgh, NY.

-Elyana Feliciano is a sophomore at Mount Saint Mary College.
-She is currently studying Psychology with an English minor.
-Elyana is active on campus as an Admissions ambassador, work-study in Student Activities, and as the secretary of the Latino Student Union (LSU).
-One day she hopes to become an author of a children’s book.
-Working as a Writing Center tutor is her next step to becoming a better reader and writer.
+Elyana Feliciano is a junior at Mount Saint Mary College.
+She is currently studying Psychology with a minor in English.
+Elyana is active on campus as an admissions ambassador, work-study in Student Activities, and as the secretary of Latino Student Union (LSU).
+She hopes to become an author of a children’s book.
+Working as a Writing Center Tutor is her next step to becoming a better reader and writer.
 She believes that writing is an art form that is not just for displaying facts.
 Her strengths include organization, research, grammar, revision, argument, and sentence structure.
-She is from Brooklyn, NY.
+She is from Brooklyn, N.Y.

-Tam Lam is a junior at Mount Saint Mary College.
+Tam Lam is a senior at Mount Saint Mary College.
 She is currently studying Nursing.
-Tam serves as secretary of the Nursing Student Union on campus and has tutored English as a Second Language (ESL) to elementary school students.
-Tam has also tutored English at both the high school and college level.
+Tam serves as secretary of the Nursing Student Union on campus.
+She has spent time tutoring English as a Second Language to elementary school students and English - Essay Writing at the high school level and the college level.
 Some of her strengths include organization, planning, and grammatical revision.
 Tam is from Marlboro, NY.

-Troy Watson is a junior at Mount Saint Mary College.
+Troy Watson is a senior at Mount Saint Mary College.
 He is an English major seeking a dual certification in Adolescent and Special Education.
 On campus he works as the stage manager for MSMC Theatre and does work with Different Stages, another theater club on campus.
-Troy loves writing essays on literature and won the 2017 MSMC Writing Contest with his essay “Gulliver’s Travels and Colonialism.”
+Troy loves writing essays on literature and won the 2017 MSMC Writing Contest with his essay “Gulliver’s Travels and Colonialism”.
 Additionally he is currently writing a script for “Does It Make a Sound?” - a play he hopes to produce at the Mount.
 He is especially good at thesis development and structuring essays.
-Troy is a commuter from Marlboro, NY.
+Troy is a commuter from Marlboro, NY. *(On leave during Fall 2018)*

-Kelsey Simeone is a junior at Mount Saint Mary College.
-She is currently studying English and Childhood Education with Special Education and Early Childhood Extension with a double minor in Psychology and Mathematics.
-She is the vice president of the Love Your Melon Campus Crew and is also a Leadership Scholar, an Admissions ambassador, and a member of the Honors Program.
+Kelsey Simeone is a senior at Mount Saint Mary College.
+She is currently studying English in Childhood Education with Special Education and Early Childhood Extension with a double minor in Psychology and Mathematics.
+She is the vice president of the Love Your Melon Campus Crew and is also a scholar leader, an admissions ambassador, and a member of the Honors Program.
 Her strengths include organization and outlining.
-Kelsey is originally from Newington, CT.
+Kelsey is originally from Newington, Connecticut. *(On leave during Fall 2018)*

 Writing Center Work-Study Students